Darius-Vallejo/instaflix/README.md

 #  Instaflix

+- This project is ussing SPM so please resolve the packages dependencies (Alamofire and AlamofireImage)
+- Then you can run the project

 # iOS App Architecture

 The architecture used is **MVVM** and **Clean Architecture**.
 Within Clean Architecture, I have integrated two design patterns: